Mindfulness for Screen Fatigue and Digital Overload

 How do you stop automatic checking before it drains you?
 Start by noticing the cue right before the check: reaching for the phone, opening a new tab, refreshing an inbox, or scrolling between tasks because the current one feels uncomfortable.

 Try a 3-breath pause before checking a device or app.
-On breath one, feel your feet on the floor.
+On breath one, notice one contact point, such as the pencil texture in your fingers or a paintbrush handle resting in your hand.
 On breath two, name the urge: bored, anxious, avoiding, seeking certainty, or needing a transition.
 On breath three, choose a boundary.

 The pocket check is real.